tasoftch/skyline-modules/README.md

 - ````SkylineAppData/````
     Root directory of Skyline CMS contents.
     - ```Classes/```
-        PHP classes used as controllers or whatever.
+        PHP classes used as controllers or only in the module.
     - ```Components/```
         Components that the main layout render includes into the final page.
     - ```Config/```